clveranis/MaximusXIIIHero-11900k-EFI/README.md

 - VirtualSMC
 - WhateverGreen
 - AppleALC
-- NVMeFix (disabled on Big Sur but tried using for Ventura/Sonoma)
+- NVMeFix (disabled on Big Sur but using for Ventura/Sonoma)
 - FakePCIID
-- FakePCIID_Intel_I225-V (Big Sur, not needed for Ventura/Sonoma)
-- AirportItlwm
-- IntelBluetoothFirmware
-- IntelBluetoothInjector
-- IntelBTPatcher
 - USBMap (Custom made using USB Mapper)
 - SMCProcessor
 - SMCSuperIO
+- CpuTscSync
+- TSCAdjustReset